 With these risks, I’m definitely following a process of reducing, reusing and recycling as a minimum.
-And also buying less stuff at a better quality so that it lasts longer and will inevitably cost less over its lifetime.
+And also buying less stuff of better quality so that it lasts longer and will cost less over its lifetime.

 - Buy items in bulk or with no packaging.
 Zero-waste stores often allow you to use reusable containers.
 Visit our zero waste section to find products that are more natural with less packaging.

 - See if you can find nearly new items before buying new.
 See our online thrift store article for links to amazing thrift stores.

 - Buy reusable rather than disposable such as compostable cloths instead of paper kitchen towel.

 - Take a packed lunch for work or when travelling as takeaway foods and sandwiches are usually wrapped in plastic.

 - Upcycle and repair old clothing and furniture.